Introduction -claim phone and broadband costs

 As mentioned, if you are a business owner and use your mobile for business reasons, you can claim your mobile phone costs if the personal element is only minor.
 If you are starting your own business for the first time or have even been trading for a while and your mobile phone contract is up for renewal, you may decide to get your new mobile phone contract in the name of your limited company.

-As part of deciding on a mobile business deal, you should aim to choose the best package.
+As part of deciding on a business mobile phone deal, you should aim to choose the best package.
 Please note that this will be in terms of the monthly tariff to fit your predicted future needs for your business calls.
-Moreover, as most mobile phone contracts are for 24 months, you will need to consider this when you take out a new business mobile contract.
+Moreover, as most mobile phone contracts are for 24 months, you will need to consider this when you take out a new business mobile phone contract.

 What’s more, if you work from home and have a dedicated phone line for business purposes, you may have your own home office.
-Two things to think about here are how to create your home office and what you can claim for the use of this.
+Two further things you can think about here are:

 A further thought is when you have a business phone number, it will look more professional.
 This is in terms of how it will look to your clients and contacts.
 Indeed, when shown on stationery such as business cards, letters, invoices, etc., it will remind them of your business.